wqshi/TF2Exp/deepsea/README.md

-## TF2Exp: regression models to predict the impact of altered TF binding on gene expression levels

-### Use DeepSEA to calculate the impact of variants in TF-bound regions
+## Use DeepSEA to calculate the impact of variants in TF-bound regions

 Contact: wqshi.nudt@gmail.com